 Eco-home Network - ECO 4 scheme

-As the UK aims to achieve net zero carbon emissions by 2050, it is important for all of us to take steps towards reducing our carbon footprint.
+As the UK government pushes towards its ambitious target of achieving net zero carbon emissions by 2050, it is essential that we all take proactive steps towards reducing our carbon footprint.
 One of the most effective ways to achieve this is by upgrading to modern, low-carbon heating systems such as Air-source and ground-source heat pumps.
-At Eco-home Network, we are committed to helping homeowners transition to more sustainable and energy-efficient heating solutions through the ECO 4 scheme.
+At Eco-home Network, we are committed to helping homeowners in Ryde, Newport, Cowes, Sandown in Isle of Wight transition to more sustainable and energy-efficient heating solutions through the ECO 4 scheme.

 Air-source heat pumps work by extracting heat from the outside air and converting it into usable heat for your home.
-This type of system is particularly effective in areas with milder winters, such as Buckinghamshire.
-Ground-source heat pumps, on the other hand, extract heat from the ground and are better suited for colder climates.
-Both types of systems are highly energy-efficient and can significantly reduce your carbon footprint.
+Ground-source heat pumps, on the other hand, extract heat from the ground and use it to heat your home.
+Both systems are highly efficient and can significantly reduce your energy bills while also reducing your carbon footprint.

-To qualify for Free Eco4 Grants, homeowners in High Wycombe need to receive one of the following:
+To qualify for New Eco4 Grants, residences in Ryde need to receive one of the following: